CalcagnoLoic/react-tailwind-boilerplate/README.md

 In the `src` folder, you can find various subfolders.
 These are all created in the same way.
 Namely, a subfolder with a descriptive name and his file.
 In the template, you'll find them under the name `Example...tsx`.
 Feel free to rename them or simply delete them to work with something other than `Example...tsx`.

 What's more, a subfolder can itself have several subfolders.
-For example, the `User` component can be made up of `UserProfile`, `UserInformation`, `UserImg`, each with its own `index.tsx`.
+For example, the `User` component can be made up of `UserProfile`, `UserInformation`, `UserImg`, each with its own file.

 Let's have a look at the different folders: